hackerb9/halfshim/README.md

   will call HDOS routines which aren't loaded into memory.
-  Theoretically, one might be able to chain together custom .ABS files which load the necessary parts of HDOS into RAM, using the ENTRYPOINT address to return to HALFSHIM after each one.
+  Theoretically, one might be able to chain together custom .ABS files which load the necessary parts of HDOS into RAM, using the ENTRYPOINT address to return to ABSLDR after each one.

 * H8 with cassette/serial is not currently supported and is unlikely to ever be.
 The code to handle two different UART chips is uglier than I'd like for a tiny program like this.
 It seems better to create a separate program.
-Additionally, in the future, the plan is to have HALFSHIM show text on the H89 screen when it is running, which would rule out the H8-5 serial card which uses the same I/O port as the terminal part of the H89.
+Additionally, in the future, the plan is to have ABSLDR show text on the H89 screen when it is running, which would rule out the H8-5 serial card which uses the same I/O port as the terminal part of the H89.